[?] Start Receiving This Blog Today By Simply Subscribing

 The community garden will hopefully attract beneficial insects but is bound to attract some bad ones too.
 A method of dealing with them should be in place as well.

 It can act as a teaching tool for those who don't know how to begin to garden in the first place.
 It provides for those in need.
 It becomes a place to get to know your neighbours, socialize and get some exercise.
-A community-garden can be a very fulfilling way of knowing that you are doing something very useful for others and for the environment.

 Leave Community-Garden, Return To Planting A Garden